Harry Potter (character): Harry Potter and the Deathly Hallows

-Film appearances
+Film adaptations

-In the eight Harry Potter films screened from 2001 to 2011, Harry Potter was portrayed by British actor Daniel Radcliffe.
-Radcliffe was asked to audition for the role of Harry in 2000 by producer David Heyman, while in attendance at a play titled Stones in His Pockets in London.
+Harry is portrayed by Daniel Radcliffe in all eight Harry Potter film adaptations.
+Radcliffe was asked to audition for the role in 2000 by David Heyman, who was producing the first film in the series.
+Radcliffe met Heyman while attending a London play called Stones in His Pockets.

-In a 2007 interview with MTV, Radcliffe stated that, for him, Harry is a classic coming of age character: "That's what the films are about for me: a loss of innocence, going from being a young kid in awe of the world around him, to someone who is more battle-hardened by the end of it."
-He also said that for him, important factors in Harry's psyche are his survivor's guilt in regard to his deceased parents and his lingering loneliness.
+In a 2007 interview with MTV, Radcliffe described the development of his character during the course of the series: "That's what the films are about for me: a loss of innocence, going from being a young kid in awe of the world around him, to someone who is more battle-hardened by the end of it."
+Radcliffe said that after the death of Cedric Diggory in Goblet of Fire, Harry experiences survivor's guilt and feels immense loneliness.
 Because of this, Radcliffe talked to a bereavement counsellor to help him prepare for the role.
-Radcliffe was quoted as saying that he wished for Harry to die in the books, but he clarified that he "can't imagine any other way they can be concluded".
-After reading the last book, where Harry and his friends do indeed survive and have children, Radcliffe stated he was glad about the ending and lauded Rowling for the conclusion of the story.
 Radcliffe stated that the most repeated question he has been asked is how Harry Potter has influenced his own life, to which he regularly answers it has been "fine", and that he did not feel pigeonholed by the role, but rather sees it as a huge privilege to portray Harry.

-Radcliffe's Harry was named the 36th greatest movie character of all time in 2011, and 67th in 2018 by Empire.
+In 2011, Empire magazine ranked Radcliffe's Harry Potter as the 36th greatest film character of all time.
+The magazine published another character ranking in 2018, this time placing Harry at 67th.

-Appearance in other material
+Stage adaption

-In Harry Potter and the Cursed Child, Harry appears again with his son Albus Severus, who was one of the two main protagonists of the series with Draco's son Scorpius.
+Harry Potter and the Cursed Child is a play written by Jack Thorne from a story by Thorne, J. K. Rowling and John Tiffany.
+It takes place nineteen years after the events of Deathly Hallows.
+In the play, Harry is Head of the Department of Magical Law Enforcement at the Ministry of Magic.
+The story focuses on Harry's son, Albus Severus Potter.